SikuliX/SikuliX-Docs/src/main/resources/docs/source/scenarios.rst

 If you want to use one place, where you put your captured images (here as folder images in folder sikulixrunserver), you can tell the server to use this folder as folder where images are stored (of course you can have images in the script folders as well)
     CLICK ME (issues: localhost:50001/images/home/sikulixrunserver/images)

-To run a Python script

-Add a script named testpy.sikuli (take care, that it contains a testpy.py as well) to the folder sikulixrunserver.
+To prepare a Python script, add a script named testpy.sikuli (take care, that it contains a testpy.py as well) to the folder sikulixrunserver.
 This could easily be accomplished by using the SikuliX IDE using SaveAs with an existing script.
 To get a valid return code, use exit() (yields 0) or exit(n).
 Other script terminations will be reported as FAIL.

 Run the script
     CLICK ME (issues: localhost:50001/run/testpy)